rocketpowerkille/Tare/docs/BAZANTIC_MULTI_SERVICE.md

 ## Base Sepolia sandbox acceptance

 Bazantic enabled Base Sepolia sandbox settlement for the hackathon.
-The existing Tare gateway is in sandbox mode and its MCP server exposes six tools, including wallet discovery, compact analysis and short-lived session issuance.
+The existing Tare gateway was tested in sandbox mode.
+The current source schema defines five tools, including wallet discovery, compact analysis and short-lived session issuance.

+During the retained test, the sidebar balance did not show Base Sepolia funds.
-Bazantic's sidebar balance currently shows live funds only.
-For sandbox testing, fund the Bazantic receiving wallet with Base Sepolia USDC from Circle's testnet faucet.
-The dashboard does not currently display this testnet balance, so confirm the network, token contract and recipient in the faucet transaction before retrying.
+For sandbox testing, confirm the network, token contract, and recipient in the testnet funding transaction.
+Do not infer sandbox funding from a mainnet balance.
+Current dashboard behavior was not independently checked in this review.

 1. Confirm the payment quote names Base Sepolia and test USDC before approving it.
-2. Call `tare_status` first to prove the paid request lifecycle with the smallest response.
+2. Call `tare_status` to inspect capabilities.
+Inspect an actual payment result separately before claiming settlement.
 3. Call `tare_discover_vaults` with owner
    `0x9fc3dc011b461664c835f2527fffb1169b3c213e`.
-The indexed result should include Steakhouse USDC at `0xbeef01735c132ada46aa9aa4c54623caa92a64cb`.
+The historical indexed result included Steakhouse USDC at `0xbeef01735c132ada46aa9aa4c54623caa92a64cb`.
 4. Call `tare_analyze_compact` with that owner, vault and operation `resolve-v1`.
    The result must identify fresh Ethereum evidence and retain the independent